 At the beginning of 2014, the SEM assured of its ambition to improve the protection of victims of human trafficking.
-There is a specialised working group coordinated by the Coordination Unit against the Trafficking and Smuggling of Migrants (Koordinationsstelle gegen Menschenhandel und Menschenschmuggel) (KSMM), which will provide input to the Swiss national action plan against trafficking.
-The SEM has drafted internal guidelines on how to proceed in cases of asylum seeker victims of trafficking.
-A recent decision of the Federal Administrative Court sees the identification of victims of trafficking as the state's obligation and highlights the importance of identification within the asylum procedure.206 However, it does not explicitly state that a failure to fulfil this obligation represents a violation of Article 10 of the Council of Europe (CoE) Convention.
-OSAR is taking part in the transnational TRACKS project which aims at identifying the special needs of victims of human trafficking in the asylum procedure.207
+There is a specialised working group coordinated by the Coordination Unit against the Trafficking and Smuggling of Migrants (Koordinationsstelle gegen Menschenhandel und Menschenschmuggel, KSMM), which will provide input to the National Action Plan against trafficking.210 The SEM has drafted internal guidelines on how to proceed in cases of asylum seeker victims of trafficking.
+A recent decision of the Federal Administrative Court sees the identification of victims of trafficking as the state's obligation and highlights the importance of identification within the asylum procedure.211 However, it does not explicitly state that a failure to fulfil this obligation represents a violation of Article 10 of the Council of Europe (CoE) Convention.
+The Swiss Refugee Council took part in the transnational TRACKS project which aims at identifying the special needs of victims of human trafficking in the asylum procedure.212